 Total score: 60.58 out of 100 points

 If you’re OK with triple-digit temperatures all summer long, Scottsdale, Arizona, could be your retirement hot spot.
-The city jumped up from No. 6 on WalletHub’s 2020 list to No. 3 in 2021, and there are plenty of reasons to ponder retirement here.
+The city is No. 3 on WalletHub’s list, and there are plenty of reasons to ponder retirement here.

 And this is far from Scottsdale’s only national recognition.
 The city also landed at No. 12 on an unrelated list of the most relaxed cities in America in 2021, winning praise for its entertainment options and the physical and financial health of its residents.